-The other two fees, the cross-border transaction fee and the foreign exchange fee, change based on the bank.
+The other two fees – the cross-border transaction fee and foreign exchange fee – change based on the bank.
 Below is a table of foreign transaction fees you can expect from different card issuers:

-Which is more widely accepted: Amex, Visa or Mastercard?
+Which is the most widely accepted: Amex, Visa, or MasterCard?

 Always a good idea to check ahead if your card is widely accepted in your overseas destination.
 There’s no point having a credit card that can only be used in your hotel.